Is London prepared for the mutant bedbug invasion that has swarmed Paris?

 “Use a suitcase with very few nooks and crannies if possible too, so it can easily be vacuumed/wiped down.”

-Scientists have found that the bedbug possesses genes from other organisms, which makes the creatures around since the age of the dinosaurs even harder to kill.
+Scientists have found that the bedbug possesses genes from other organisms, which makes the creatures – which have been around since the age of the dinosaurs – even harder to kill.

-There are 400 types of bacteria that can be found in and outside bedbugs and appear to help keep them alive by fending off viruses, pesticides, and other harmful substances.
+There are 400 types of bacteria that can be found in and on bedbugs, which appear to help keep them alive by fending off viruses, pesticides, and other harmful substances.

+Eurostar said they were planning on ramping up “preventative treatments” across their entire network to keep the critters on the other side of the Channel.

+A spokesperson told The Independent: “The safety and wellbeing of our customers is always our number one priority, and the presence of insects such as bedbugs on our trains is extremely rare.

+”The textile surfaces on all of our trains are cleaned thoroughly on a regular basis, and this involves hot-water injection and extraction cleaning, which has proven highly effective in eliminating bugs.

+“Any reports on hygiene matters are taken very seriously, and our cleaning teams, in addition to the usual cleaning, will also disinfect a train on request or as soon as there is the slightest doubt.”

-Earlier this year pest control company Rentokil has highlighted a 65 per cent increase year-on-year in infestations across the country, as experts suggested this could be due to more people buying secondhand furniture from resale websites such as eBay and Facebook marketplace.
+Earlier this year, pest control company Rentokil highlighted a 65 per cent increase year-on-year in infestations across the country, as experts suggested this could be due to more people buying second-hand furniture from resale websites such as eBay and Facebook Marketplace.

 Join our commenting forum